danielwerner-dev/adp-test-danielwerner/README.md

 # Bonus Criteria

-- While application is running, it gets and submits tasks continuously (without being a DoS attack :))
+- While the application is running, it gets and submits tasks continuously (without being a DoS attack :))
-- Code is commented where appropriate
+- Code is commented on where appropriate
-Project is linted with common ESLint config (airbnb, standard) and contains a lint script in package.json
+The project is linted with a common ESLint config (Airbnb, standard) and contains a lint script in package.json
 - unit tests / end-to-end tests are runnable via npm test command
 - Report any bugs or issues you find (there shouldn't be any, but who knows ;))